History

 While You Worked in Your Business, the Chamber Worked for You!

-2021 was a year of uncertainty, challenges and opportunities for the business community.
-If your business renewed its membership or became a member of the Yorkton Chamber, you viewed the membership as an investment in your business.
+As a member of the Yorkton Chamber in 2022, you viewed the membership as an investment in your business.
 As a Chamber member, you were able to work on your business while the Chamber looked after the bigger concerns facing businesses in Yorkton and area.
-The Chamber Board and Staff are proud of the work they did in 2021 for the betterment of the community.
-Below is a summary of the 2021 highlights.
+The Chamber Board and Staff are proud of the work they did in 2022 for the betterment of the community.
+Below is a summary of the 2022 highlights.

 Advocacy: Informing the various orders of government of policies or legislation having an impact on the business community:

-- In November, a coalition of Chambers, led by the Saskatoon Chamber, called upon the Government to undertake a review of the current property tax system and address its weaknesses
+• Continued to support the coalition of Chambers, led by the Saskatoon Chamber, requesting that the Government of SK review the current property tax system and address its weaknesses

 History 2000